July 24 to 26, 2020

 I headed south, following the sun.
 I wanted to check out the area of the bank below my cabin.
 This part of the river is considerably deeper; at least four feet in places.
 I had only one pair of shorts when I was here last weekend, and I didn’t explore this area because I didn’t want to get them wet!
 This time, however, I brought swim shorts.
 In fact, I’d been wearing them all weekend.
 They were kind of nasty after all that work, so a good dip in the river was exactly what they needed.

-I stepped around a dead tree sticking out into the river.
-I don’t know why, but rotting, water-logged trees and branches creep me out.
-I don’t like touching them.
+I stepped around a fallen tree sticking out into the river.
+I don’t know why, but rotting, water-logged wood creeps me out.
+I don’t like touching it.
 And this one was kind of blocking my access to the other side.
 I’d like to chop it up with my chainsaw, but it’s under the water.

-The river bed dropped several feet directly on the other side of the dead tree.
+The river bed dropped several feet on the other side of the dead tree.
 I stepped down carefully, mindful of big rocks and things in the riverbed.
 The bluff blocked the sun, making it difficult to see just exactly what was down there.
 I don’t mind stepping on big rocks, but I did not want to step on any sunken logs.
+And I couldn’t tell what I was looking at.
 It kind of creeped me out, so I wandered back up to the shallower side.
 The bluff didn’t block the sun here; I could see what I was stepping on.

 I wandered a little further south until I was directly across from the waterfall.
 The creek’s been dry for several weeks now, so no water is falling now.
 It had carved out a deep bowl in the riverbed, exposing bedrock.
 Boulders lined the bottom of the bowl.
 Even with the boulders, the water was probably six feet deep.
 It would be a great place for taking a bath.